Aztec architecture: Types of structures

 The structures in the city of Tenochtitlan included temples, palaces, and platforms.
 The temples were terraced pyramids with steep stairs leading up to the main temple.
 Domestic structures reflected the social and financial status of inhabitants.

 Elites lived in palaces, which were called tecpans.
 The word tecpan is often used as a shorthand for many different types of palaces, regardless of any special functions individual structures may have had.
-"Most commonly, the term [tecpan] meant the home of a hereditary lord, and it also took on associated meanings, such as seat of government, place of riches and art, and idyllic retreat amidst scenery and diversions".
+"Most commonly, the term [tecpan] meant the home of a hereditary lord, and it also took on associated meanings, such as the seat of government, place of riches and art, and idyllic retreat amidst scenery and diversions".

 Aztec palaces consisted of three main types: Administrative palaces, mansions of wealthy nobles, and pleasure palaces and retreats.
 Administrative palaces served as the location for local government, as well as the residences of local rulers.
 The focal point of these structures was a large courtyard near the entrance of the building, surrounded by suites that served various purposes.
 "The form of the tecpan is dominated by a large courtyard, opening onto the community plaza, which is best seen as a kind of mega-courtyard for the community," according to Susan Evans.
 The mansions of wealthy nobles were used solely as residences, and were constructed in accordance with Aztec sumptuary laws.
 Pleasure palaces and retreats served many purposes, ranging from add-on structures at religious shrines to more opulent structures, such as Nezahualcoyotl's baths, located at Texcotzingo.

-Unfortunately, experts only have substantial evidence for a few dozen tecpans, out of the hundreds that once stood throughout the Aztec Empire.
-Most of these confirmed finds are administrative tecpans.
+Substantial evidence has been found for only a few dozen tecpans out of the hundreds that once stood throughout the Aztec Empire.
+Most of these confirmed findings are administrative tecpans.

 Pyramid-temples, or teocalli, were religious buildings whose construction was sponsored by the government to emphasize the religious significance of the area, as well as its imperial might.
 According to Gary Feinman, Mesoamerican temples were typically rectangular structures with one entrance, located on one of its long sides.
 The structure of the temple was generally an elevated or shortened pyramid mound.
 They often consisted of two or more rooms, with an outer and inner chamber, the inner chamber being seen as more sacred.